Review of Ferries

-As cruiseferry vessels, all these ships have cabins (passenger staterooms) that can be booked for overnight stays onboard.
+All cruiseferries have passenger staterooms that can be booked for overnights.
 Most ships offer wheelchair-accessible cabins (for disabled passengers).
-Some ships even have dedicated pet-friendly cabins (for pet owners) and are equipped with kennels (located on garage decks).
+Some even have dedicated "pet-friendly cabins" (for pet owners) and are equipped with kennels (located on garage decks or Sun Deck).

-- Ferry cruise deals could also include land stays (hotel accommodation or campsite chalets).
+- Cruiseferry deals could also include land stays (hotel accommodation or campsite chalets).

 - Baggage allowance is limited to what passengers can pack in their vehicles.

 - Passenger cabins are air-conditioned and fitted with en-suite bathrooms.
-Cabin types include Inside (4-berth, 2-berth) and Outside (2-4-berth).
+Cabin types include Inside (4-berth, 2-berth) and Outside (2-3-4-berth).

 - Many hotels offer free stays for kids under 12.
-Onboard children entertainment programs are often available (usually during peak season) with supervising staff.
-Newest and larger ferries have dedicated kids playrooms, as well as video games rooms for teens. even swimming pool.
+Onboard children entertainment programs are often available (usually during peak season) with dedicated supervising staff.
+Newest and larger ferries have indoor kids playrooms, arcades, video games rooms for teens. even swimming pool.